shahidul034/Data-Structures-and-Algorithm-Tutorial/README.md

 ### ✅Primitive Data Types
  Data elements are arranged in a sequential manner.

-🟢 Integer: Whole numbers without a fractional part (e.g., -3, 0, 42).
+`Integer`: Whole numbers without a fractional part (e.g., -3, 0, 42).

-🟢 Floating-point: Numbers with a fractional part (e.g., 3.14, -0.001, 2.0).
+`Floating-point`: Numbers with a fractional part (e.g., 3.14, -0.001, 2.0).

-🟢 Character: A single character (e.g., 'a', 'Z', '9').
+`Character`: A single character (e.g., 'a', 'Z', '9').

-🟢 Boolean: Represents true or false values.
+`Boolean`: Represents true or false values.

-🟢 Byte: Typically a small integer ranging from 0 to 255.
+`Byte`: Typically a small integer ranging from 0 to 255.
 ### ✅Non-Primitive Data Types
  Data elements are not arranged in a sequential manner.

-🟢 Arrays: A collection of elements of the same type, stored in contiguous memory locations.
+`Arrays`: A collection of elements of the same type, stored in contiguous memory locations.

-🟢 Strings: A sequence of characters, often implemented as an array of characters.
+`Strings`: A sequence of characters, often implemented as an array of characters.

-🟢 Structures: A collection of variables of different data types under a single name.
+`Structures`: A collection of variables of different data types under a single name.

-🟢 Classes: In object-oriented programming, a blueprint for creating objects (instances).
+`Classes`: In object-oriented programming, a blueprint for creating objects (instances).
 ### ✅Linear Data Structures
-🟢 Arrays: Elements are stored in contiguous memory locations.
+`Arrays`: Elements are stored in contiguous memory locations.

-🟢 Linked Lists: Elements (nodes) are connected by pointers.
+`Linked Lists`: Elements (nodes) are connected by pointers.

-🟢 Stacks: LIFO (Last In First Out) structure where elements are added/removed from the top.
+`Stacks`: LIFO (Last In First Out) structure where elements are added/removed from the top.

-🟢 Queues: FIFO (First In First Out) structure where elements are added at the rear and removed from the front.
+`Queues`: FIFO (First In First Out) structure where elements are added at the rear and removed from the front.
 ### ✅Nonlinear Data Structures
-🟢 Trees: Hierarchical structure with a root node and child nodes (e.g., binary trees, AVL trees).
+`Trees`: Hierarchical structure with a root node and child nodes (e.g., binary trees, AVL trees).

-🟢 Graphs: Consist of vertices (nodes) connected by edges.
+`Graphs`: Consist of vertices (nodes) connected by edges.
 Graphs can be directed or undirected.

-🟢 Heaps: A specialized tree-based structure that satisfies the heap property (e.g., max-heap, min-heap).
+`Heaps`: A specialized tree-based structure that satisfies the heap property (e.g., max-heap, min-heap).
 ### ✅Abstract Data Types (ADTs)
 An Abstract Data Type (ADT) is a type (or class) for objects whose behavior is defined by a set of values and a set of operations.
 ADTs specify what operations can be performed but not how these operations will be implemented.
 Examples of ADTs include:

-🟢 List: An ordered collection of elements with operations like insertion, deletion, and traversal.
+`List`: An ordered collection of elements with operations like insertion, deletion, and traversal.

-🟢 Stack: Operations include push, pop, and peek.
+`Stack`: Operations include push, pop, and peek.

-🟢 Queue: Operations include enqueue, dequeue, and peek.
+`Queue`: Operations include enqueue, dequeue, and peek.

-🟢 Map: A collection of key-value pairs with operations like insertion, deletion, and lookup.
+`Map`: A collection of key-value pairs with operations like insertion, deletion, and lookup.

-🟢 Set: A collection of unique elements with operations like insertion, deletion, and membership testing.
+`Set`: A collection of unique elements with operations like insertion, deletion, and membership testing.

 ### ✅ Basic array example